 Grades and other forms of course evaluation will be awarded according to the same standards used by Johns Hopkins University.
 Every instructor will have expectations for the quantity and quality of work in the course, which will affect the final evaluation in the course and the grade.

 Johns Hopkins University assumes no liability for your malfunctioning equipment, software, or poor internet connectivity.
-It is your responsibility to be aware of the technical requirements needed to engage in online study, and to provide you own equipment and internet connectivity in order to take the course.
+It is your responsibility to be aware of the technical requirements needed to engage in online study, and to provide your own equipment and internet connectivity to take the course.

 Instructors may require scheduled group or individual video conferences as part of the course.
 These conferences may be scheduled regularly or offered on an ad hoc basis as needed.

-Instructors may require that exams (written or online) be supervised by a proctor.
+Instructors may require that a proctor supervise exams (written or online).
 It is the student’s responsibility to be aware of proctor expectations, to find and secure a suitable proctor, and to facilitate the work of the proctor.
 Click here for a complete description of the university’s summer proctor policy.